3D Print Cost — Filament, Power & Wear

-A free 3D print cost calculator that parses your STL or OBJ locally to extract the solid model volume, then multiplies by material density, filament price, electricity, and printer wear to give the full cost of a print.
-22 material presets, configurable infill and purge waste, and a selling-price assistant for anyone selling prints.
+A free 3D print cost calculator that reads the solid volume straight from your STL or OBJ, then multiplies by material density, filament price, electricity and printer wear to give the full cost of a print — the number Cura and PrusaSlicer don't show you.
+22 material presets with realistic 2025-26 prices (branded PLA $18-30/kg, PETG $20-35/kg, ABS $20-28/kg, TPU $30-50/kg, PA-CF carbon-filled $60-90/kg), configurable infill and purge waste, and a selling-price assistant for anyone listing prints on Etsy, Cults or locally.

 How to calculate 3D print cost